decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - H_s (REQUIRED), point of G1.
 The generator for the blinding value of the signature.
 - H_d (REQUIRED), point of G1.
 The generator used to sign the signature domain.

+Definitions:

+- L, is the non-negative integer representing the number of messages to be signed e.g length(msg_1,...,msg_L)

 Outputs:

 - signature, an octet string.